-Step response with NIDAQ boards
+Step response with NI-DAQ boards

 NOTE 1: before working with PYDAQ, device driver should be installed and working correctly as a DAQ (Data Acquisition) device